NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Mutant Desert Drake.md

     desc: "  The mutant desert drake's cluster of extra eyes are connected to a gland that, when punctured, causes the drake to rush into a fury.
 When a desert drake takes damage from a critical hit, it becomes [[Conditions/Dazzled|Dazzled]] and [[Conditions/Quickened|Quickened]] for 1 round."

   - name: "Wing Deflection"
-    desc: "`pf2:r`  **Trigger** The desert drake is targeted with an attack.\n**Effect** The desert drake raises its wing, gaining a +2 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** The desert drake is targeted with an attack.\n* * *\n\n**Effect** The desert drake raises its wing, gaining a +2 circumstance bonus to AC against the triggering attack.
 If the desert drake is flying at the time it is attacked, it descends 10 feet after the attack is complete."

 attacks:
   - name: ""